mitchshimy/alx-airbnb-project-documentation/README.md

 - Booking System
 - Payment Processing

-Includes a PNG diagram exported from Draw.io that visually represents these functionalities.
+Includes a diagram that visually represents these functionalities.

 📄 [View the details here →](./features-and-functionalities/README.md)